KEXP-FM: Joint venture with WNYE New York

-Move to Seattle Center
+Move to the Seattle Center (2011–2020)

 In 2011, the station announced that it would relocate its studios to the Seattle Center.
 The new facilities, to be located in the Northwest Rooms area of the center, would enable community members to watch performances and provide more room.
 The Seattle Center facility opened in December 2015 with a $15 million capital campaign, chaired by Mike McCready of Pearl Jam, nearly complete; a group of staffers paraded from the Dexter Avenue facility to the new studios.
-Among the amenities in the new studios are a performance space four times the size of that at the Dexter Avenue studios; an indoor gallery; a "live room" to record performances for the station's YouTube channel; a coffee shop; and a washer and dryer so visiting musicians can do laundry.
-As part of the move into Seattle Center, the KCMU-KEXP music archive, with 41,000 CDs, was collated into a digital system using autoloader "robots" that could handle 100 CDs each; selected vinyl albums from the station's collection of 12,000 records were also digitized.
 By the time of the move, KEXP was reaching 206,000 listeners a week, a quarter of them streaming the station.

-In 2014, Friends of KEXP, the non-profit created in 2001 to manage the station as part of the EMP partnership, purchased the station license from the UW for $4 million in a transition suggested by university officials amidst the Seattle Center capital campaign.
+Friends of KEXP, the non-profit created in 2001 to manage the station as part of the EMP partnership, purchased the station license from the UW in 2014 for $4 million in a transition suggested by university officials amidst the Seattle Center capital campaign.
 The $4 million was provided in $400,000 a year of on-air announcements and advertising over 10 years.

-In 2018, KEXP announced that it had received a bequest of nearly $10 million from an out-of-state listener identified only as "Suzanne", which would be used to establish a permanent endowment, fund an education and outreach team, and deepen the station's work with musicians.
+In 2018, KEXP announced that it had received a bequest of nearly $10 million from an anonymous out-of-state listener identified only as "Suzanne", which would be used to establish a permanent endowment, fund an education and outreach team, and deepen the station's work with musicians.
 The station attributed its ability to secure the bequest to efforts to grow relationships with donors started during the capital campaign.
 That year, the station also announced that it would be the "official music partner" of the Seattle Kraken, responsible for all in-game music and music entertainment surrounding the team.